isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 -   **Edit**: Open the file for editing.
 In case of a .ditamap/.bookmap file, it is opened in the [Advanced Map Editor](map-editor-advanced-map-editor.md#) for editing.

 -   **Check Out**: Check out the selected file.
+For a checked out file, this option changes to **Check In**.

     >[!NOTE]
     >
-    > If a file is locked or checked out by a user, hovering the mouse pointer over the lock icon shows the user \(name\) who has locked the file.
+    > * If a file is locked or checked out by a user, hovering the mouse pointer over the lock icon shows the user \(name\) who has locked the file.

-    For a checked out file, this option changes to **Check In**.

-    When you check in a file, it prompts you to save the changes.
+    > * When you check in a file, it prompts you to save the changes.
 If you don't save your changes, then it only checks in the file.

 -   **Preview**: Get a quick preview of the file \(.dita/.xml\) without opening it.
 -   **Copy**: You can choose from the following options: